 Smooth Classics with Margherita Taylor 10pm - 1am

 11 October 2019, 16:59 | Updated: 11 October 2019, 17:20

-Listen to the epic crescendo that bridges the third and fourth movements of Beethoven's 5th.
-It's just remarkable.
+Listen to the epic crescendo that bridges the third and fourth movements of Beethoven’s Fifth Symphony.
+It’s just remarkable.

 Wagner might have higher decibels and Richard Strauss might have more brass, but we reckon the greatest moment of soft to loud happens in Beethoven's masterful, epoch-defining Symphony No. 5.